Although there is no legal definition of bullying, it can be described as unwanted behaviour from a person or group that is either:

 The bullying might:

 - be a regular pattern of behaviour or a one-off incident

-- happen face-to-face, on social media, in emails or phone calls
+- happen face-to-face, on social media, in emails or calls

 - not always be obvious or noticed by others

-By law, it's harassment when bullying or unwanted behaviour is about any of the following (known as 'protected characteristics'):
+Harassment is when bullying or unwanted behaviour is about any of the following 'protected characteristics' under discrimination law (Equality Act 2010):

 - gender reassignment

 Harassment because of pregnancy or maternity is treated differently and could be direct discrimination.

 Find out more about:

 In some cases, the person might not realise the effect of their actions so you can try talking with them, if you feel you can.